 Repinecz has published articles on African literature and cinema in several journals and blogs, and has a first book newly out.
 He has translated a number of scholarly articles on Africanist anthropology.
 In addition to regular courses on African and francophone cultural production within the Department of Modern and Classical Languages, he collaborates closely with Mason's Global Affairs Program to enhance offerings in African Studies for the wider campus community.

 "Senegalese Wrestling between Nostalgia and Neoliberalism."
-Forthcoming at African Studies Review (2020).
+Prepublished at African Studies Review (2020).

 “‘The Facets of our Diglossia’: Native Speakers as Multilingual Storytellers.”
 Critical Multilingualism Studies 5.2 (2017): 178–207.
 Part of a special issue entitled “Legitimate Speakers in Contested Spaces,” co-edited with Livi Yoshioka-Maxwell.